 So, what effect do lasers have on our skin?

-The skin damage caused by lasers activates a natural healing response called neocollagenesis.
+The skin damage caused by lasers starts a natural healing response called neocollagenesis.
 This kickstarts your cells into building more collagen and elastin to repair the damage.

 Collagen and elastin are the mesh of fibres that support your skin.
-They’re the main proteins of the extracellular matrix.
+They’re the main proteins of the extracellular matrix (ECM).

-Fibroblast cells found in the dermis layer of your skin produce both.
+Fibroblast cells found in the dermis layer of your skin, produce both collagen and elastin..

 You’ve plenty when you’re young.
 But from around 30 you produce less and less each year.
 The result is fine lines, wrinkles, sagging, loss of tone, dull skin, rosy-redness and darker spots.
 Collagen creams can’t help because the collagen molecules are too big to sink into your skin.